- 12 January 2011 | Surfing

 The Texan rider started surfing at the age of 13.
 On January 28, 1998, Ken rode the biggest wave ever ridden in history on the North Shore of Oahu, Hawaii at an outer reef known as Outside Log Cabins.
 This wave was considered to be in excess of 85 feet.

-The BBC One documentary "Human Planet Explorer" is available, HERE.
+Watch the BBC One documentary "Human Planet Explorer".